gluwa/creditcoin/scripts/cc-cli/README.md

 ## Building

 This tool depends on `creditcoin-js`.
 Make sure to pack the library using `yarn pack` in the `creditcoin-js` folder before building.
-It should be available as `creditcoin-js-v0.9.0.tgz`.
+It should be available as `creditcoin-js-vX.Y.Z.tgz`.

 Build using yarn.